Skip to main content

 Get your API key

 Log in to the ReasonBlocks dashboard and copy your API key from the Quickstart page.
-It starts with rb_live_.Set it as an environment variable so you don’t hardcode it in your source:
+Keys start with rb_live_.The SDK does not read environment variables for the key — your code passes it to the constructor explicitly.
+Storing it in an environment variable is still the recommended pattern; just read it yourself:

 export REASONBLOCKS_API_KEY=rb_live_...

-The dashboard’s Quickstart page also shows your org_id and project_id next to a copy-pasteable snippet — the fastest way to get those values for tagging runs.
+The dashboard’s Quickstart page also shows your org_id and project_id next to a copy-pasteable snippet.

 3